tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 This value could be the source of contrail-status, and other logic like analytics-alarm or svc-monitor, which check if this value is Functional when it choose vRouter, so to keep those Functional is fairly important to make Tungsten Fabric operational.

-This component have a bit different behaivor if assigned different role.
-So it is installed on each node, with slightly different behaivor.
+This component have a bit different behavior if assigned different role.
+So it is installed on each node, with slightly different behavior.

 Additionaly, it also does the first provision of each nodes, which means to notify config-api that this ip has a role xxx assigned.
 So even if the analytics feature is not required, this module need to be there, at least for the first time a node is up.